kkalla619/co2emissions/README.md

 # Data
 Data: https://raw.githubusercontent.com/owid/co2-data/master/owid-co2-data.csv
 data is obtained from the Our World in Data and was downloaded on 3/29/2023 at 1:59pm
+# Data Processing Section
+In the data processing step, the raw data was read into a Pandas DataFrame in Google Colab.
+The data was then cleaned by removing unnecessary columns, checking for missing values and filling them appropriately.
+The country names were standardized to ensure consistency across the dataset.
+The data was then exported to a clean csv file for further analysis.
+These steps were performed using Python in a Google Colab notebook.
+The resulting clean CSV file was used in subsequent analysis of greenhouse gas emissions trends over time.